Skip to content

 Understanding the Different Types of Business Sale Support: Corporate Finance vs M&A Advisors vs Business Brokers

-Many business owners assume all advisors provide a similar service.
+Many business owners looking for support to sell their business assume all advisors provide a similar service.
 In reality, the differences in approach, experience, and outcomes can be significant.

 The UK market includes a wide range of business brokers and M&A advisors, matched almost in equal measure by the different terminology they use to describe themselves.
 From Corporate Finance to Business Broker, and Business Transfer Agent to Boutique M&A Advisor.